Bedrock-OSS/bedrock-wiki/docs/scripting/placement-prevention.md

 This is because blocks often have an identifier different from what you may think.
 For example, Glow Item Frames are known internally as `minecraft:glow_frame`.

-We will start by adding the module.
+We will start by adding the module imports we will be using in the code.

-<CodeHeader>BP/scripts/index.js</CodeHeader>
+<CodeHeader>BP/scripts/main.js</CodeHeader>

 ```js
 import { world, system } from '@minecraft/server';